tech-acs/crvs-smart-ig/input/pagecontent/checklist.md

 ### Implementation

-- [ ] **Interoperability** Integration with national ID, health, and statistics systems using harmonized data standards.
+- [ ] **Interoperability** Link to national ID, health, and statistics systems using harmonized data standards.
 - [ ] **Security and Privacy** Use of encryption, two-factor authentication (2FA), and zero-trust security models.
 - [ ] **Unique ID Generation/integration**: The system in enforcing unique ID.